 Find hotels that align with your needs

 This all starts with choosing a hotel that makes both economic sense and offers eco-friendly options at the same time.
 If sustainability is a greater concern for your group, consider the venue’s policies and the on-property steps they take.
-For example, Marriott and Starwood venues are on track for 100% sustainability certification by 2025, with 650 hotels pursuing LEED certifications.
+For example, Marriott venues are on track for 100% sustainability certification by 2025, with 650 hotels pursuing LEED certifications.

 Some groups may find airport hotels the most convenient and economical option, especially if the group doesn’t have a high need for entertainment or restaurant options.
 For small corporate meetings or training events, attendees can fly in and out easily and either walk or use the airport shuttle to save on local transportation costs.
 Airport hotel rates can be very reasonable, even when room rates in the rest of the city are high.